 Emotionally, you are focused on making your business successful and you can’t see much of anything outside of that.
-You are pouring in a large amount of time and personal capital into get the business running.
-You are learning at a rapid pace and each new nugget of information you learn, you wish you could have applied yesterday.
+You are pouring in a large amount of time and personal capital into getting the business running.
+You are learning at a rapid pace and with each new nugget of information you learn, you wish you could have applied yesterday.
 You constantly feel behind when it comes to your business.
-You want to run faster than you are, you want results faster than you are getting them, and you feel like your knowledge the the time available is the rate limiting step in all of it.
+You want to run faster than you are, you want results faster than you are getting them, and you feel like your knowledge of the time available is the rate-limiting step in all of it.

-Startups are usually defined as a company that is validating their offer, focused on cashflow and generating revenue, and make less than $1 million.
+Startups are usually defined as a company that is validating their offer, focused on cash flow and generating revenue, and making less than $1 million.
 Again, these are general facts.

 Does this sound like you?
 Is this where you are right now?
 Go take the quiz: legendleaders.com/quiz and find out for sure.